Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Configuration/1-SetVariable.md

-The following command exists: `babylon config platform set-variable`
+The following command exists: `babylon config set-variable [platform|deploy|secrets]`

 ???+ info "Help of the command"
     ```bash
-    babylon config platform set-variable --help
-    # Usage: babylon config platform set-variable [OPTIONS] VARIABLE_KEY
+    # Usage: babylon config set-variable [OPTIONS] {deploy|platform|secrets} KEY
-    #                                             VARIABLE_VALUE
-    #
+                                   VALUE
-    #   Set a platform variable with a new value
+    # Set a configuration variable
-    #
     # Options:
-    #   -h, --help  Show this message and exit.
+    #    --help  Show this message and exit.
     ```

-2 positional parameters are required: `VARIABLE_KEY` and `VARIABLE_VALUE`
+2 positional parameters are required: `KEY` and `VALUE`

 ???+ example "Set a first variable"
     ```bash
-    babylon config platform set-variable VARIABLE_KEY VARIABLE_VALUE
+    babylon config set-variable platform VARIABLE_KEY VARIABLE_VALUE
-    # Now our variable "VARIABLE_KEY" will have the value "VARIABLE_VALUE" in our config file, we can check it by displaying the config
+    # Now our variable "VARIABLE_KEY" will have the value "VARIABLE_VALUE" in our platform config file, we can check it by displaying the config
     babylon config display
     ```